 Saturday was the first day of making friends and, as previously blogged about, involved meeting a group of local Canadians for coffee and cake.
 It was a great afternoon and I felt really accepted into the group.
 I look forward to meeting up with them again soon.

 Sunday was another day of meeting and making new friends.
 This time I was meeting up with a group of fellow Brits and Irish who were also celebrating their first Canadian Thanksgiving.
-With people representing all four countries of the UK (England, Ireland, Scotland and Wales) as well as the Republic of Ireland it felt really good to be among fellow countrymen and women.
+With people representing 3 countries of the UK (England, Scotland and Wales) as well as the Republic of Ireland it felt really good to be among fellow countrymen and women.
 It really felt like being at home and the sense of familiarity made for a great afternoon.

 Many of us had never met before and all of us had been here for varying amounts of time, from the most recent arrivals coming a week ago through to our trusty organiser who has been here for 11 months and was about to give us the tour of two of Vancouver’s best Irish pubs.